telerik/blazor-docs/knowledge-base/drawer-add-tooltip.md

 ## Solution

-To add a tooltip to the drawer navigation icons you have to use the [ItemTemplate]({%slug drawer-templates%}#itemtemplate) to set a `title` attribute to the span that contains the icon.4
+To add a tooltip to the drawer navigation icons you have to use the [ItemTemplate]({%slug drawer-templates%}#itemtemplate) to set a `title` attribute to the desired element (like the `span` that contains the icon).

-If using a TelerikTooltip, add a suitable CSS selector, which targets the span with the icon, to the `TargetSelector` parameter of the component.
+If using a [TelerikTooltip](https://demos.telerik.com/blazor-ui/tooltip/overview), add a suitable CSS selector, which targets the span with the icon, to the `TargetSelector` parameter of the component.

 >caption Add a tooltip to the Drawer navigation icons